puppeteer/puppeteer/docs/api.md

     - `name` <[string]> Name of the metric.
     - `value` <[number]> Value of the metric.

 Emitted when the JavaScript code makes a call to `console.timeStamp`.
+For the list of metrics see `page.getMetrics`.

 #### event: 'pageerror'
 - <[string]> The exception message